kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/development.md

 Pull requests and issues are highly encouraged!
 If you're interested in submitting PRs to the project, please be sure to run some initial checks prior to submission:

+Do make sure to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable with the path to your JSON file.
+Check out the this [doc](https://cloud.google.com/docs/authentication/production) to generate the credential.

 ```shell
 $ make lint # Runs a suite of quick scripts to check code structure